 - Child feels like they are riding along with their parent

-- Installation is straightforward but time-consuming
+- Installation is very time-consuming and instructions can be confusing

 Trail Gator Review – Why It’s the Most Popular Bike Tow Arm